handrimaulud/data-science/README.md

 2. Click project-ds for project subject that i documented in pdfs or the code can access in data-science-practice
 3. Click Dataset for dataset subject that i used for practice and project
 4. Click Certificate-training-completion for certificate i have done some courses

-# An DATA ENGINEER SINCE 12 July 2021 in XERATIC
-No longer available to update this git